mattermost/docs/source/about/mattermost-v9-changelog.md

  - Added Channel Bookmarks user interface (disabled by default and behind a feature flag).

 #### Administration
- - Added a new feature where an admin with user management permission can now edit a user's settings.
+ - Added a new feature where an admin with user management permission can now edit a user's settings in **System Console > Users**.
  - Added download functionality for admins to download server logs from **Server Logs** page in the **System Console**.
  - LDAP vendor errors are now included in the Support Packet.
  - Added metadata to the Support Packet.